zemse/poseidon2-evm/README.md

 }
 ```

+## notes

+solidity code is inefficient due to lot of memory usage and functions.

+yul is generated using [yul-generator.ts](./yul-generator.ts) file and provides an inlined implementation that simply mutates 4 stack variables, uses no memory, which brings a lot of gas savings.

+huff uses a dirty approach where SWAPs are avoided which leaves unused elements on stack.
+EVM allows the stack to grow upto 1024 until we run into stack overflow. for parameters (t=4, rf=8, rp=56), we would leave 4*(8+56) = 256 garbage elements on stack which is much lower than 1024 limit.

 ## benchmarks

 ### huff

-gas cost for hashing one, two or three elements: 16949
+gas cost for hashing one, two or three elements: 14934

 ### yul benchmarks